MosesSymeonidis/fronius-to-prometheus/collectors/COLLECTORS.md

 version](/docs/collect/enable-configure.md), and enable the Python version.
 Netdata then skips the Go version and attempts to load the Python version and its accompanying configuration file.

-If you don't see the app/service you'd like to monitor here, check out our [GitHub issues](https://github.com/netdata/netdata/issues).
+If you don't see the app/service you'd like to monitor in this list, check out our [GitHub issues](https://github.com/netdata/netdata/issues).
 Use the search bar to look for previous discussions about that collector—we may be looking for contributions from users such as yourself!
+If you don't see the collector there, make a [feature request](https://community.netdata.cloud/c/feature-requests/7/none) on our community forums.

 -   [Service and application collectors](#service-and-application-collectors)
     -   [APM (application performance monitoring)](#apm-application-performance-monitoring)